jeongsol-kim/jeongsol-kim/README.md

 :punch: Main programming language is Python.
 Love Pytorch and JAX by google.

-:bulb: Trying to learn various programming languages such as Javascript, C++ and C#.
+:bulb: Trying to learn various programming languages such as Javascript, C++ and C#, and rust.

 :mag_right: Visit [my website](https://jeongsol.dev) if you're interested in :)